 In 1983, Miguel Hidalgo, a Venezuelan inventor, writer, and economist who grew up in the US, disappeared in the Venezuelan Amazon, leaving behind his six-year-old daughter, Alexandra.
-In 2004, filmmaker Alexandra traveled to the remote town of his vanishing, camcorder-in-hand.
-After a tense week of interviews, she pieced together the events of his disappearance.
-While solving the mystery, she realized that she knew little of the man whose absence she mourned.
+In 2004, filmmaker Alexandra traveled to the remote town of his vanishing, camcorder in hand.
+After a tense week of interviews, she solved the mystery of his disappearance.
+While piecing the story together, she realized that she knew little of the man whose absence she mourned.
 Her new quest becomes one of understanding the lives of her father and his family.
-As she unravels the past, she travels through the US, Venezuela, Spain, and Portugal, conducting intimate interviews and visiting the places where her family lived and studied.
-She realizes that her father’s life was as extraordinary as his disappearance.
+As she unravels the past during her travels through the US, Venezuela, Spain, and Portugal, Alexandra also explores a different kind of loss—that of her homeland, Venezuela, a country that has gradually become subjected to a ruthless dictator’s nationalist, populist regime.

-We have completed 75% of principal photography and are currently editing.
-We plan to have a complete draft of the 90-minute English version by July 2018.
-So far we have been awarded three grants toward the project—the MSU College of Arts and Letters Faculty Summer Fellowship, MSU Humanities and Arts Research Program Development Grant, and the Diversity Research Network Launch Award.
-This funding has allowed us to film in Caracas, New York City, Washington DC, Boston, Tampa, Madrid, and Lisbon over the last two years.
-We have also begun the editing process and continue to film new scenes as needed.
+We have been awarded three Michigan State University grants toward the project—College of Arts and Letters Faculty Summer Fellowship, Humanities and Arts Research Program Development Grant, and Diversity Research Network Launch Award.
+The funding has made it possible for us to film in Caracas, New York City, Lansing, East Lansing, Washington DC, Boston, Madrid, and Lisbon over the last two years.

-Alexandra Hidalgo is an award-winning filmmaker, whose documentaries have been official selections at film festivals in 12 countries and been screened at universities around the United States.
-Her short documentary Teta, about nursing her son as a working mother, has been selected for 16 film festivals in its first ten months on the circuit, including Athens International Film and Video and Boston Latino.
+Alexandra Hidalgo is an award-winning Venezuelan filmmaker, whose documentaries have been official selections at film festivals in 13 countries.
+Her short documentary Teta has been selected for 19 film festivals and won 7 awards in its first year on the circuit, including Athens International Film and Video and Boston Latino.
 Alexandra is the co-founder and editor-in-chief of agnès films, a digital publication that supports the work of women and feminist filmmakers.
-Through agnès films she has spearheaded various activist campaigns toward increasing the number of women behind the camera.
-Her campaigns have been featured on The Hollywood Reporter, IndieWire, NPR, and Women and Hollywood.
-Having received her PhD from Purdue University in Rhetoric and Composition with a concentration in film and video production, Alexandra is now an assistant professor at Michigan State University, where she teaches courses on video production and documentary film history and theory, among others.
-Her video book, Cámara Retórica: A Feminist Filmmaking Methodology for Rhetoric and Composition, was published by Computers and Composition Digital Press this year.
-Her academic video essays have been published in premiere peer-reviewed digital journals like Enculturation, Kairos, Technoculture, Itineration, Present Tense, and Peitho.
+She has spearheaded various activist campaigns toward increasing the number of women behind the camera.
+They have been featured on The Hollywood Reporter, IndieWire, NPR, and Women and Hollywood.
+Having received her PhD from Purdue University in Rhetoric and Composition with a concentration in film and video production, Alexandra is now an assistant professor and co-director of The Doc Lab at Michigan State University, where she teaches courses on video production and documentary film history and theory, among others.
+Her video book, Cámara Retórica: A Feminist Filmmaking Methodology for Rhetoric and Composition, was published in 2017.
+Her academic video essays have been published in premiere peer-reviewed digital journals like Enculturation, Kairos, Present Tense, and Peitho.